Trkun/fryz.github.io/page/resume.md

 # Summary

-- Fast learner with excellent critical thinking, problem-solving ability, and passion for mechanical engineering.
+- Fast learner with excellent critical thinking, problem-solving ability, and passion for computer science.

-- Proven work experience in mechanical engineering with strong project management skills.
+- Proven work experience in computer science with strong project management skills.

 <!-- -->